tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 ----------------
 Initial State integration.
-Sign in to initialstate.com and get your api key. update bluemix-settings.json and add following line:
+Sign in to initialstate.com and get your api key. update bluemix-settings.json and add following line to functionGlobalContext:
 InitialStateKey:"your initial state api key"

 do not forget to put comma unless it is last line in that section